Disease We Can Catch From Our Pets

 Sarcoptic Mange Or Scabies

 Sarcoptic mange mites are common on many species of domestic and wild animals.
 Mange mites are not particular as to the species of animal they attack.
-Dog and cat mange mites are Sarcoptes scabei.
-Initially they are most common on the ears, face and extremities of dogs (cats have their own mange mite, notoedric mites) but with time the entire body can become affected.
+One of the dog and cat mange mites is Sarcoptes scabei.
+When your pet first becomes infected, it is most common on their ears, face and extremities.
+Cats have their own mange mite, notoedric mites.
+With time the entire body can become affected.
 These mites are passed from animal to animal, animal to human and human to human by direct contact.
 They do not survive long off a host.
 Close contact is required.
 The mites burrow through the deeper layers of the skin causing intense itching and a red rash.
 From this the term “seven year itch” was derived.
 They are easily killed with ivermectin, dips or selamectin (Revolution®) and a number of other products that kill fleas and ticks.

 You are on the Vetspace animal health website